Skip to main content

 The Financial Commitment: Costs and Payment Plans

 The paradox of buying coverage for kids is that you must spend some money now to potentially avoid spending much more money in the future.
 That means budgeting for regular monthly premiums.
+Fortunately, children’s life insurance policies are typically much more affordable than adult policies.

 Estimating Premium Costs for Child Life Insurance